Our 2025 Home Solar Performance: 5 Years of Real Data

 The seasonal pattern was familiar:

-The flip side: December 2025 was almost double December 2024 — 166 kWh versus 85 kWh.
-That continues a pattern we’ve been watching for a few years now: milder winters, less snow cover on the panels, marginally better winter yields.
-Not much but it adds a little to our electricity savings.
+The flip side: In December 2025, the yield was almost double that of December 2024: 166 kWh versus 85 kWh.
+This continues the trend that we have observed over the past few years: milder winters, reduced snow cover on the panels and slightly higher winter yields.
+It’s not much, but it adds a little to our electricity savings.

 Five Years in One Table

 A few things stand out.
-2022 was our best year by a wide margin — an exceptional spring that has never been repeated.
-Since then we’ve settled into a band of 8,400–8,700 kWh, which is probably where we’ll stay barring unusual weather.
+2022 was our best year by far, especially because of an exceptional spring that has never been repeated.
+Since then, our usage has stabilised at around 8,400–8,700 kWh, and we expect this to continue unless there is unusual weather.

-The column I pay most attention to is self-consumed solar — up from 5,378 kWh in year one to 5,761 kWh in year five, a 7% increase even though production has barely moved.
+The column I pay the most attention to is ‘self-consumed solar’, which has increased by 7% from 5,378 kWh in year one to 5,761 kWh in year five, despite production barely moving.
 The battery is doing its job.
 Our Eigenverbrauchsquote (to use one of our famous long German words) aka. the solar coverage ratio has been remarkably stable at 52–57% across all five years, landing at 54% in three of those years.

 The Financial Reality